oelizondo/Hashie/readme.md

 //Returns the amount of elements in the hash myHash.getCount();

+//Returns the kays used so far myHash.getKeyChain();

+//Returns the whole data structure myHash.getHash();

+//Returns the singular array stored in the hash myHash.drawer(0); //index of drawer

+//Erases a certain element of the hash myHash.erase(x) // number to be deleted

+//Prints the hash
+myHash.print();

 //Resets the hash
 myHash.dump();
 ```

 ### Colissions

-Since it's a vector, colissions are handled with a simple push method. so the key 3 can have multiple values (543, 643, 943, 743, etc).
+Since it's an array, colissions are handled with a simple push method. so the key 3 can have multiple values (543, 643, 943, 743, etc).

 ### Optimization